chmccc/poker/README.md

 ### Display

 - show a tabletop with 4 positions and space for table cards ✔️
+- should show a "next stage" button initially ✔️
+- should highlight cards used in winning hand once round is over ✔️
 - show controls at the bottom right
-- should show a "next stage" button initially ✔️

 ### Folding